-In our opinion, the accompanying balance sheet and the related statements of revenues, expenses and changes in fund balances and of cash flows present fairly, in all material respects, the financial position of Minnesota Higher Education Facilities Authority at June 30, 2000 and 1999, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.
-These financial statements are the responsibility of the Authority's management; our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for the opinion expressed above.
+We have audited the accompanying financial statements of the Minnesota Higher Education Facilities Authority as of and for the year ended June 30, 2001.
+These financial statements are the responsibility of the Authority's management.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+The financial statements of the Minnesota Higher Education Facilities Authority as of and for the year ended June 30, 2000 were audited by other auditors whose report dated October 5, 2000 expressed an unqualified opinion on those statements.

+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audit provides a reasonable basis for our opinion.